Home | Volume 48 | Article number 23

 • This study provides novel data and showed a moderate seroprevalence rate of Brucella infections using RBPT, and indirect ELISA among goats and sheep;

-• The study identifies and discusses risk and regional factors associated with Brucella infection and the regional level.
+• The study identifies and discusses risk and regional factors associated with Brucella infection at the regional level.

 Competing interests Up Down